zalosspace/cpplox/README.md

 - ";"

 ### Tokens
-A token is the label or category you language gives to that lexeme.
+A token is the label or category your language gives to that lexeme.
 - "int" → KEYWORD
 - "x" → IDENTIFIER
 - "=" → ASSIGN_OP